Flue gas

+Flue gas is the gas exiting to the atmosphere via a flue, which is a pipe or channel for conveying exhaust gases, as from a fireplace, oven, furnace, boiler or steam generator.
+It often refers to the exhaust gas of combustion at power plants.
+Technology is available to remove pollutants from flue gas at power plants.

+Combustion of fossil fuels is a common source of flue gas.
+They are usually combusted with ambient air, with the largest part of the flue gas from most fossil-fuel combustion being nitrogen, carbon dioxide, and water vapor.

+Description

-Flue gas is the gas exiting to the atmosphere via a flue, which is a pipe or channel for conveying exhaust gases from a fireplace, oven, furnace, boiler or steam generator.
+Flue gas is the gas exiting to the atmosphere via a flue, which is a pipe or channel for conveying exhaust gases from combustion, as from a fireplace, oven, furnace, boiler or steam generator.
+The term can also be used to refer to the gas produced from chemical or physical processes that do not involve combustion, such as natural gas processing.

+Power plants

 Quite often, the flue gas refers to the combustion exhaust gas produced at power plants.
 Its composition depends on what is being burned, but it will usually consist of mostly nitrogen (typically more than two-thirds) derived from the combustion of air, carbon dioxide (CO_{2}), and water vapor as well as excess oxygen (also derived from the combustion air).
 It further contains a small percentage of a number of pollutants, such as particulate matter (like soot), carbon monoxide, nitrogen oxides, and sulfur oxides.